dakanji/G2Project-plugins/README.md

-# Gallery 2 Modules
+# Gallery 2 Plugins
-## A Home for Gallery 2 Modules
+## A Home for Gallery 2 Plugins